Operator NotesPersonal Ai AgentAi Operating System

 4. Score opportunities against explicit fit and effort criteria.

-5. Produce a handoff packet only when the opportunity is worth human attention.
+5. Produce a handoff packet only when attention is warranted.

-6. Stop before submission, outreach, or external action unless I approve it.
+6. Stop before submission, outreach, spending, publishing, or external action unless approved.

 7. Log the outcome so the next run is smarter.

-That loop changed the agent's job.
-It was no longer "find things."
-It was "protect attention while moving a defined outcome forward."
+That changed the job from “find things” to “protect attention while moving a defined outcome forward.”

 A personal agent that searches is convenient.
-A personal agent that keeps the ledger, remembers the gates, and prepares the handoff starts behaving like an operating layer.
+A personal agent that keeps the ledger, remembers the gate, and prepares the handoff starts behaving like an operating layer.
+The same pattern later scales into team workflows and company brains.

 Durable context plus explicit gates beats a smarter one-off search.